-Walk #1 - Liverpool Street to Monument The city of London has twice been largely destroyed, firstly by the great fire of London in 1666 and then by the Nazis in the second world war.
+Walk #1 - Liverpool Street to Monument.
+The city of London has suffered two huge disasters, firstly the great fire of London in 1666 and then the Blitz in the second world war.
 Each time it has risen from the ashes like a phoenix to be reborn in wonderful splendour.

-Begin your City tour with a walk though streets where churches from C13th stand alongside C21st office buildings.
-Stroll though a beautiful market which sells magic wands, see London through a cheese grater, walkie talkie and scalpel.
+Begin your tour with a walk though streets where churches from C13th rub shoulders with C21st office buildings.
+Stroll though a beautiful market which sells magic wands, see a cheese grater, walkie talkie and scalpel.
 Find two mice fighting over cheese and a memorial to the great fire of London.

 Walk #2 - Monument to Bank Station.
 Although the City has been occupied for 2000 years, you can still see remains from many periods.
 London is a continually evolving city.

 This walk takes us from the commemoration of the great fire of London in 1666, to hidden church yards and financial institutions and some amazing world leading modern architecture.
 We will end at one of the oldest banks in the world where bank notes are printed and the gold reserves of the UK are held.